-Development proposals will be acceptable where they conserve and where appropriate enhance the quality, amenity, distinctiveness and character of the landscape.
+Development proposals will be acceptable where they conserve and where appropriate enhance the quality, amenity, distinctiveness and special character of the landscape (defined by the Landscape Character Assessment).
 This includes, but is not limited to:

 - landscape attributes which define the inherent character of an area, such as: landscape patterns arising from roads, paths, hedges, waterways and buildings; designed and natural landscapes, which include elements of natural beauty, historical or cultural importance and ecological features; - the tranquillity of a landscape, sense of place and setting; - landscape features, such as trees, hedgerows, woodlands, views, banks, walls, ponds and waterways; - distinctive or characteristic topography and landforms.